-Children often cry and plead with the person who is leaving and, after the person leaves, think only about being reunited.
+Children with separation anxiety disorder often cry and plead with the person who is leaving and, after the person leaves, think only about being reunited.

-Doctors base the diagnosis on symptoms and their duration.
+Doctors base the diagnosis on symptoms and their intensity and duration.

 Behavioral therapy is usually effective, and individual and family psychotherapy may help.

 Treatment aims to enable children to return to school as soon as possible.

 (See also Overview of Anxiety Disorders in Children.)